Educator Resources

 • 30 minutes

-This program is offered as a part of Civics for All of US, a new education initiative from the National Archives that promotes civic literacy and engagement.
+This program is offered as a part of Civics for All of US, an education initiative from the National Archives that promotes civic literacy and engagement.

 The First Amendment: Five Rights in One!